 Recent studies suggest that the curcumin ingredient in curry powder binds with amyloid proteins to prevent the formation of protein clusters in the brain.
 Each of these studies are in their early stages and show no conclusive evidence that curcumin has a direct impact on Alzheimer’s disease.
 On the other hand, integrating curry into your diet is a convenient way to make your recipes more interesting.
 The data only suggests that there are correlations between the formation of amyloid clusters and curcumin.

-Data suggests that consuming 200 mg of DHA each day can help maintain and improve your mental health.
-However, the average person consumes less than 100 mg of DHA each day.
-Types of foods with high levels of Omega-3 acids with DHA include tuna, olive oil, salmon, and flax seeds.
+Foods containing Omega-3 fatty acids are proven to reduce inflammation and can be used to treat conditions like cancer and heart disease.
+Data suggests that consuming 200 mg of DHA, a type of omega-3, each day can help maintain and improve your mental health.
+Unfortunately, the average person consumes less than 100 mg of DHA each day.
+You can find DHA and other Omega-3s in a number of foods, including tuna, salmon, olive oil, walnuts, and flax seeds.
+You can also purchase Omega-3 supplements in place of food.
 It’s important to monitor your DHA and Omega-3 consumption on a daily basis to keep your body and mind healthy.

-Purple sweet potatoes are a popular vegetable in Japan.
-This type of potato is high in anthocyanin antioxidants that have been shown in studies on animals to reduce brain inflammation and blood sugar issues due to obesity.
+Sweet potatoes are high in anthocyanin antioxidants that have been shown in studies on animals to reduce brain inflammation and blood sugar issues due to obesity.
 In addition, the data from a variety of studies displays that the anthocyanin antioxidants in purple sweet potatoes may help stimulate cognitive health.

 On the other hand, there is no evidence to suggest the consumption of sweet potatoes is directly associated with the prevention of Alzheimer’s symptoms in humans.
 However, adding sweet potatoes and healthy food to your diet is an excellent way to consume more vegetables and antioxidants.